MertKRC/Message-Board-Application/README.md

 Added function to settings button that if it clicked, bottom led panel will drop to bottom of the form.

+When Return button is pressed in password textbox on login screen, login button is triggered.

+Basic visual optimizations.

 -------------------------------